As an Amazon Associate we earn from qualifying purchases.

 - Large 3.2” 922k dot, tilting Lcd screen with touch functionality.
 Temperature: 0 °c to 40 °c (32...

 - 51 point AF system with 15 cross type sensors and group area AF paired with up to 8 fps continuous...

-There are those speedy, sports-loving cameras.
-The steady landscape shooters.
-The video-focused cameras.
-And then there’s the camera that looks at all of those shots and says, “Sure, I can do that.”
-With an 8 fps burst mode, snappy autofocus, 4K video and sharp, colorful images, the Nikon D7500 is an all-around performer that can handle a number of different shoots with grace.
+There are speedy, sports-loving cameras.
+And steady landscape shooters.
+And video-focused cameras.
+And then there’s the camera that looks at all of those tasks and says, “Sure, I can do that.”
+With an eight fps burst mode, snappy auto-focus, 4K video, and sharp, colorful images, the Nikon, D7500 is an all-around performer that can handle a number of different activities with grace.

 Body and Design

 At first glance, the Nikon D7500 appears almost identical to the camera before it, but, there are a few noticeable and important differences.
 For the first time, Nikon has brought the tilting touchscreen from the D5000 series into the D7000 series.
 The screen is a hinge-style, which means it doesn’t face completely forward but offers a good range to make shots at difficult angles easier to capture.

 The D7500 also moves from two slots to a single SD card slot, likely a sacrifice made to accommodate that tilt screen.
 That means there’s no option to record images to two cards at once and you may be swapping cards sooner.
 D7200 users will also notice a dedicated ISO button at the top of the camera and an extra function button at the front.

 Size-wise, holding the D7500 is very similar to shooting with the D7200.
 The camera weighs 22.6 ounces and measures 5.4 by 4.1 by 2.9 inches.
 The camera is heavier than the most basic DSLRs (and of course most mirrorless cameras) but is smaller than the full-frame options.